hands-on-tech/hands-on-tech.github.io/_drafts/kafka-spark-flink-example.markdown

 ***Code:** Maven dependency to create a Kafka topic using the Zookeeper client.*

-The following code snippet implements the logic to create the Kafka topic if it does not exist yet.
-To achieve that, the Zookeeper client is used to establish a connection with the Zookeeper server.
-Afterwards, the topic is created with only one partition and one replica.
+The following code snippet implements the logic to create the Kafka topic if it does not exist.
+To achieve that, the Zookeeper client is used to establish a connection with the Zookeeper server, and afterwards the topic is created with only one partition and one replica.

 ```java